'The wounds have healed but the infection persists': Union Station prepares to host Auschwitz exhibition

 More than 700 artifacts tell the story of the concentration camp where 1.1 million people were killed during the Holocaust.

 Luis Ferreiro is the exhibition director.
-He aimed to select artifacts which help people to understand the perspective of survivors, victims, perpetrators and bystanders.
+He aimed to select artifacts that help people to understand the perspective of survivors, victims, perpetrators and bystanders.

 “These objects, they are a testimony to a person.
 They are an evidence to a crime.
 And they are, in the end, an expression of our will to somehow keep their memories alive,” he said.

-The exhibition explains how antisemitism grew from the middle ages to World War II to create the environment where extermination of Jewish and Roma peoples could happen.
+The exhibition explains how antisemitism grew from the middle ages to World War II to create an environment where extermination of Jewish and Roma peoples could happen.

 Executive Vice President and COO at Union Station Jerry Baber said the honor of hosting “Auschwitz.
 Not long ago.
 Not far away.” came from building meaningful relationships.